 THE HEARTWORM SITUATION IN THE LOS ANGELES AREA

 We may have riots, earthquakes, mudslides, and fires but we seem to have gotten off easy with parasites.
 Whipworms and hookworms that plague dogs and puppies in other states are much less common here.
-Ticks do not seem to thrive in our urban concrete jungle and Lyme disease is not felt to occur with any significance south of Bakersfield.
-We don't have mosquitoes and we don't have heartworm.
+Ticks do not seem to thrive in our urban concrete jungle and Lyme disease is unusual south of Bakersfield and without a heavy mosquito population, heartworm has never gotten a foothold in our county.

 Or so we have always thought.

 And because we have been so secure in our belief that heartworm infection does not occur here, most local veterinarians do not test dogs routinely for it nor do they strongly encourage use of the monthly preventives.